LifeBogger presents the Full Story of a Football Manager who is best known by the nickname “Anchovy“.

 Massimiliano Allegri Bio – Rise To Fame Story:

-Thankfully, he has so far proven to be a first-class coach by leading Juventus to four consecutive Coppa Italia titles, two champions league finals among other achievements.
+Thankfully, he has so far proven to be a first-class coach by leading Juventus to four consecutive Coppa Italia titles and two champions league finals, among other achievements.

 First was his relationship with a beauty called Erika in 1992.
 The lovebirds dated to the point of being engaged and were billed to get married.

 However, Allegri amicably ended the relationship and called off their planned wedding ceremony 24 hours before the event.